simonpham/memechat/README.md

 - In the Firebase console, in the settings of your Android app, add your SHA-1 key by clicking "Add Fingerprint".

 ## iOS Setup
-- Create an app within your Firebase instance for iOS, with package name com.yourcompany.memechat
+- Create an app within your Firebase instance for iOS, with package name com.github.simonpham.memechat
 - Follow instructions to download GoogleService-Info.plist, and place it into memechat/ios/Runner
 - Open memechat/ios/Runner/Info.plist.
 Locate the CFBundleURLSchemes key.
 The second item in the array value of this key is specific to the Firebase instance.
 Replace it with the value for REVERSED_CLIENT_ID from GoogleService-Info.plist